Chart Color Schemes

 Population

-Population growth drivers in Broadbeach Waters are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Broadbeach Waters are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Broadbeach Waters' population was approximately 8,918 as of November 2025.
-This figure represents an increase of 754 people since the 2021 Census, which reported a population of 8,164.
-The change is inferred from the estimated resident population of 8,916 in June 2024 and an additional 55 validated new addresses since the Census date.
-This results in a density ratio of 1,679 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-The area's growth of 9.2% since the 2021 census exceeded both the non-metro area (8.8%) and the national average, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 73.4% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+Broadbeach Waters' population is approximately 8,918 as of November 2025.
+This figure represents an increase of 754 individuals (9.2%) since the 2021 Census, which recorded a population of 8,164.
+The growth is inferred from ABS's estimated resident population of 8,916 in June 2024 and additional 55 validated new addresses post-Census.
+This results in a density ratio of 1,679 persons per square kilometer, exceeding the average across national locations assessed by AreaSearch.
+Broadbeach Waters' growth of 9.2% since the 2021 Census surpasses the non-metro area's 8.8% and the national average, indicating its status as a regional growth leader.
+Overseas migration contributed approximately 73.4% to overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
-Future demographic trends project an above median population growth for national regional areas.
-Broadbeach Waters is expected to expand by 1,291 persons to 2041 based on the latest population numbers, reflecting a total increase of 14.4% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
+However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
+Demographically, the area is projected to experience above-median population growth typical of national regional areas.
+By 2041, based on the latest annual ERP population numbers, Broadbeach Waters is expected to expand by 1,291 persons, reflecting a total increase of 14.4% over the 17-year period.

 Frequently Asked Questions - Population